Our platform takes the power of machine learning and data visualization to give you clear, actionable insights on global trade.

-Access the emails or phone numbers on over 10 million companies.
+Access the emails or phone numbers of key decision makers on over 1 million companies.

-Whether you’re targeting buyers, suppliers, NVOCC’s, or carriers, Panjiva makes it easy to identify the best sales prospects, learn more about their business, and make contact.
-Also excellent for keeping track of competitors.
+Whether you’re targeting buyers, suppliers, NVOCCs, or carriers, Panjiva makes it easy to identify the best sales prospects, learn more about their business, and make contact.

 Use our API to push leads directly into your CRM system or feed data about publicly-traded companies into your quant models.